What Private Browsing Can And Can’t Do

 How Private Browsing Works?

 Never used private internet browsing before?
-Then here’s what to know before you give it a try.
+Then here is what to know before you give it a try.

-When you use your browser of choice normally, it’s going to store data about you and your browsing habits.
-This includes cookies, data you’ve filled out in forms, user names and passwords, and so on.
-Typically these are used to make browsing easier, as you won’t need to fill out forms again and it’s easier to find the info you want.
+When you use your browser of choice normally it is going to store data about you and your browsing habits.
+This includes cookies data you have filled out in forms user names and passwords and so on.
+Typically these are used to make browsing easier as you would not need to fill out forms again and it is easier to find the info you want.

-There are several reasons why you may not want this to happen, though.
-The most common reason people use private browsing mode is that they’re concerned about their privacy.
-As such, they decide to use the private browsing mode on their browser.
+There are several reasons why you may not want this to happen though.
+The most common reason people use private browsing mode is that they are concerned about their privacy.
+As such they decide to use the private browsing mode on their browser.

 What Private Browsing Can Do?

-So, private internet browsing does look good for those looking to protect your privacy.
-There are several reasons why you’ll want to look into it, including:
+So private internet browsing does look good for those looking to protect your privacy.
+There are several reasons why you will want to look into it including:

-If you’re borrowing someone else’s device, you don’t want to accidentally log them out of any sites.
-Hit ‘private browsing’, and you can log into any sites through that browser, without affecting their data.
+If you are borrowing someone else device you do not want to accidentally log them out of any sites.
+Hit private browsing and you can log into any sites through that browser without affecting their data.

-There are always going to be times when you’re using a shared device but don’t want others to see your browsing history, such as when you’re buying a gift.
+There are always going to be times when you are using a shared device but do not want others to see your browsing history such as when you are buying a gift.
 Private browsing mode allows you to hide that history

 Protect your recommendations:

-You know that once you watch something or view something online, it will affect your future recommendations.
-You can use private internet surfing to ensure your recommendations aren’t affected by what you’re viewing right now.
+You know that once you watch something or view something online it will affect your future recommendations.
+You can use private internet surfing to ensure your recommendations are not affected by what you are viewing right now.
 You can download apps for private browsing on Rear PC.

 What Private Browsing Can’t Do?